 Hubert Krekels, WUR Library Director, is glad that the provisionary agreement announced in January is now finalised: "We extended the Elsevier package with a number of new and relevant titles and the agreement also offers 100% reduction for APCs for some Elsevier Gold Open Access journals.
 I consider this agreement another big step in the development of Open Science in the Netherlands.
 The next step will be creating a partnership in the development of an Open Science Infrastructure that meets the demands of academia in ownership and openness."

-From today, almost all Elsevier articles from a corresponding author affiliated to a Dutch university can be made Open Access through this agreement, whereas before we reached only about 50% within WUR.
+From 1 January 2020, WUR corresponding authors can publish articles Open Access in almost all Elsevier journals.
 Authors have a choice of Open Access licenses, including CC-BY.
 Note that only papers submitted after 1 January 2020 are eligible for the deal.
 The article's corresponding author should be affiliated with Wageningen University and Research or another Dutch university.
-(For Elsevier ‘the corresponding author’ is the author who submits the publication.)

 Chief-negotiator/President of Delft University of Technology Tim van der Hagen said: “This deal is a breakthrough in our ambition for 100% open access in the Netherlands and a prelude to a public knowledge base for information about scientific output.”